TrellixVulnTeam/imageEditor_P8SN/README.md

 # imageEditor

- A program that will receive an image and resize it
+A program that will receive an image and resize it and compress it